bigqio/bigq/README.md

 ## Connecting using SSL

-When connecting using SSL, if you are using self-signed certificates, be sure to set 'AcceptInvalidSSLCerts' to true in the config file on both the server and client.
+When connecting using SSL, if you are using self-signed certificates, be sure to set ```AcceptInvalidSSLCerts``` to true in the configuration on both the server and client.
 Use PFX files for certificates.
-Note that for Websockets and SSL, the certificate must be bound to the port in the operating system.
+Note that for Websockets and SSL, the certificate must be bound to the port in the operating system and installed in the certificate store under the 'computer' account (not the 'personal' account).

 ## Authorization